-3.16.3 Characteristics of the Internship
+2.16.3 Characteristics of the Internship

-- 1. The expected duration of a typical internship is usually three (3) months.
-The last day of the internship cannot be later than the day of graduation. - 2.
+- 1. The expected duration of a typical internship is typically three (3) months. - 2.
 Exceptions may be granted or additional requirements may be imposed at the discretion of the Academic Director, on the basis of the following three criteria: internship requirements, the courses taken by the student, and student performance.

-3.17 Grading System
+2.17 Grading System